Politicians are liars.

 And the horrific numbers not only include your countrymen but intruders as well.

-Can you believe there are five crores + illegal Bangladeshi intruders living among you (not to mention the Rohingyas, Afghanis, Nigerians and many other foreign nationals?)
+Some reports say there are six crore+ illegal Bangladeshi intruders living among you (not to mention the Rohingyas, Afghanis, Nigerians and many other foreign nationals?)

 Has India become a Dharamshala?